Elliptic divisibility sequence

 in the 1940s.
 They attracted only sporadic attention until around 2000, when EDS were taken up as a class of nonlinear recurrences that are more amenable to analysis than most such sequences.
 This tractability is due primarily to the close connection between EDS and elliptic curves.
-In addition to the intrinsic interest that EDS have within number theory, EDS have applications to other areas of mathematics including logic and cryptography.
+In addition to the intrinsic interest that EDS have within number theory, EDS also have applications to other areas of mathematics including logic and cryptography.